f-viktor/Simple-arch-install-guide/README.md

 create partitions
 ```
+d
+d
+d
+d
 fdisk /dev/sda
 n
-+100G
+p

++250M
 n
-+250M
+p

 a
-2
+1
+w
 ```
-creates a 100G system and a 250m boot partition (needs to be separate bc root encryption)
+creates a 250m boot partition (needs to be separate bc root encryption) and the rest of the disk for data

 formatting partitions
 ```